tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You must carry a single magic melee weapon that you keep attached to this item for it to manifest its power.
 When using that weapon, apply the weapon's magic bonus to miss damage.

 **Quirk:** Have a hard time taking no for an answer.

 ---

+#### Woodrunner’s Kilt

+While wearing this loose belt, you can run through the branches and treetops as though running on firm and level ground.
+The belt only allows you to run – if you stop to fight or do anything other than run swiftly, then it provides no benefit and you may fall or be otherwise impeded by the terrain.
+Running in forests, though, you’ve got covered.

+**Quirk:** Restless.

+---